YuantianDing/Synthphonia/docs/artifact.md

         prose/
         synthphonia/
     test_utils/       # A Python module required by `test.py`
-    test.py           # The main script to run experiments Dockerfile        # Used to build docker image
+    test.py           # Testing configuraion, also the script to run tests.
+    Dockerfile        # Used to build docker image

     # To be generated